ibexa/documentation-user/docs/persona_paths/shop_manager.md

-# Shop manager role
+# Store manager role

-When you run a digital presence of your store, it is important that you maintain the right turnover of stock while winning new customers and retaining existing ones, and ultimately, bringing profit to the company.
+When you run a web store, it is important that you maintain the right turnover of stock while winning new customers and retaining existing ones, and ultimately, bringing profit to the company.
 In [[= product_name =]] universe, it means that you must focus on many things,